bcgov/MyGovBC-notification-server/docs/_docs/benchmarks.md

 * Avoid using default direct mode in production.
 Instead use SMTP server.
 Direct mode doesn't support connnection pooling, resulting in port depletion quickly.
 * Enable pooled connection for SMTP.
 * Set smtp config *maxConnections* to a number big enough as long as SMTP server can handle.
-Test found for Windows SMTP server 50 is a suitable number, beyond which performance increase is insignificant.
+Test found for Windows SMTP server 50 is a suitable number, beyond which performance gain is insignificant.
 * Avoid setting CPU resource limit too low for *NotifyBC* app pods.
 * If you have control over the SMTP server,
   * use SSD for its storage